-Requirement Summary R31b Artifacts may contain optional components, which are then not executed as discussed in Section 3.7.
+Requirement Summary R29a Functional interfaces as well as quality properties of a deployment unit are provided via AAS.
+R29b The deployment unit AAS is linked to the resource sub-model and the services sub- model.
+R29c Contained services/containers are available through the deployment unit AAS.
+R30 A deployment unit is encapsulated as container, in particular the services are encapsulated in artifacts to be deployed individually into containers.
+R30a Deployment units on IT level shall be technologically uniform, through the general use of Docker containers.
+The ContainerManager supports the exchange of the respective implementation/integration.
+R30b Deployment units on OT level can be technologically different, but we aim for Docker as the default technology.
+The ContainerManager supports the D 20 exchange of the respective implementation/integration.
+R30c The platform can support the integration of external container repositories.
+The ECS runtime allows to obtain containers via an URL, which may point to an external container repository.
+Container repositories are not part of this release.
+R31 A container shall contain only the required components/services as discussed in NJI Section 3.7.
 This depends on the packaging, for which an automated approach is not part of this release.
+R31b Artifacts may contain optional components, which are then not executed as discussed in Section 3.7.
+This depends on the packaging, for which an automated approach is not part of this release.
 R31c Components/services in a container may be exchanged dynamically as supported by the service management in Section 3.7.
 However, this functionality is not part of this release.
 R32 Container can contain data/models.
 These are artifacts in the containers and respective (typed) parameters are offered by the services cf. Section 3.7.
 So far, the packaging of further resources is not realized.
 R33 A container can contain local data stores (in terms of services cf. Section 3.7).
-Data stores are not part of this release.
+Data DOE stores are not part of this release.
 R35 AAS operation/access speed in containers was around 5 ms. A sampling rate of 2 ms through a container is plausible, but must be shown in future experiments.
-R36 Configuration of resources is part of device management, currently not realized and intended for a later development stream.
-R36a Configuration of resources is part of device management, currently not realized and intended for a later development stream.
-R36b Configuration of resources is part of device management, currently not realized and intended for a later development stream.
-R37 Remote maintenance of resources is part of device management, currently not realized and intended for a later development stream.
+R36 Configuration of resources is part of device management, currently not completely 1.00 realized and intended for a later development stream.
+R36a Configuration of resources is part of device management, currently not completely realized and intended for a later development stream.
+R36b Configuration of resources is part of device management, currently not completely realized and intended for a later development stream.
+R37 Remote maintenance of resources is part of device management, currently not completely realized and intended for a later development stream.
 This can potentially be integrated with container orchestrator operations.
 R38-R44 Security mechanisms are indicated in the architecture but not part of the platform implementation of this release.
 R45-R68 Data protection mechanisms are indicated in the architecture but not part of the platform implementation of this release.